GA-map® includes

 GA-map® utilizes well-established molecular lab techniques and instruments commonly used in clinical laboratories.
 DNA extracted from the samples does not require extensive processing or library preparation, allowing for complete analysis from sample to result in 1-2 days.

-The GA-map® software performs quality control and generates sample reports with no need for additional data processing steps.
+As part of our CE-IVD GA-map® Dysbiosis Test, the GA-map® software performs quality control and generates sample reports with no need for additional data processing steps.
 The GA-map® Dysbiosis Test is complemented with an instruction video and a detailed user manual.

 The model algorithmically assesses fecal bacterial abundance and profiles, and potential clinically relevant deviation in the microbiome from normobiosis.
-This model was tested on samples from healthy volunteers, IBS and IBD patients to determine the ability to detect dysbiosis.
+This model was tested and validated on samples from healthy volunteers, IBS and IBD patients to determine the ability to detect dysbiosis.

 The GA-map® Dysbiosis Test is designed to diagnose and characterize dysbiosis from a fecal sample.
 The test has been validated using independent cohorts of healthy volunteers, IBS and IBD patients.

-GA-map® was developed using cohorts of both healthy individuals as well as IBS and IBD patients.
-A healthy reference population was used to establish relative abundance of bacteria species and to assess deviations from the normobiotic composition.
+Under development of GA-map® Dysbiosis Test, cohorts of both healthy individuals as well as IBS and IBD patients were used to establish a healthy reference population with relative abundance of bacteria species, and to assess deviations from the normobiotic composition.
+GA-map® Dysbiosis Test is CE marked and IVD-R compliant.
+Standardization of the test ensures repeatable and accurate results.
+GA-map® reagent kits are produced following the ISO 13485 standard for medical devices.

 The GA-map® Dysbiosis Test reagent kit contains all the reagents required for the analysis.
 Additional kits are required for gDNA isolation and quantification.